dergeh/DitasElasticTest/README.md

 ## Testing specific Modules

-to test a specific module run run`ComponentName`Test.sh for the whole project execute runAllTest.sh
+to test a specific module execute "run`ComponentName`Test.sh" for the whole project execute runAllTest.sh